19:33

 We'll go into more detail about the seventh consciousness,

-Because if we can understand the seventh consciousness,
+This is important to us because if we can understand the seventh consciousness,

-And it is that that we need to work on.
+We understand that that consciousness is the ego and it is that that we need to work on.

-And if we understand that the eighth consciousness is where everything is stored,
+And if we understand that the eighth consciousness is where everything is stored.

-Remember that the seventh and the eighth consciousness are subconscious.
+So remember that the seventh and the eighth consciousness are subconscious.

-It means we cannot know what is stored in that seventh,
+It means we cannot know.

-And particularly in the eighth consciousness.
+What is stored in that seventh and particularly in the eighth consciousness.

-We cannot directly know,
+We cannot directly know.

-Because we look at our behavior.
+But we can indirectly know because we look at our behavior.

-And that is why meditation and mindfulness are so important,
+And that is why meditation and mindfulness are so important.

 Because if you just don't stop,